בס"ד

 442KB, and The Sabbath, the International Date Line and Jewish Law

-by Rabbi Yehuda Shurpin at <http://www.chabad.org/library/article_cdo/print/true/aid/1736567/jewish/The-Sabbath-the-International-Date-Line-and-Jewish-Law.htm> (cancel the print command if you wish).
+by Rabbi Yehuda Shurpin at <https://www.chabad.org/library/article_cdo/print/false/aid/1736567/jewish/The-Sabbath-the-International-Date-Line-and-Jewish-Law.htm>.

 There is some commentary debate as to whether the cited Talmud text refers to the actual lunar conjunction or the mean conjunction as estimated by the Hebrew Calendar molad arithmetic.
 In the era of Hillel ben Yehudah the molad of Tishrei was on average 4+1/5 hours late with respect to the actual mean lunar conjunctions but today it is on average 6 hours late, as shown in this chart 316KB (see also the last paragraph on this page), although today an individual molad moment can be as much as 16 hours late and in the era of the Talmud a molad moment could have been almost 14+1/2 hours late.
 Astronomically, in the era of the Talmud the absolute minimum elapsed time from the actual lunar conjunction (New Moon) until the moment when the visible crescent for the month of Tishrei could be visible at sunset in Jerusalem under rare ideal conditions was about 3/4 day.
 In other words, when the actual lunar conjunction of Tishrei occurs shortly after midnight in Jerusalem, the new lunar crescent might be seen at sunset that same day.
 Such an early crescent would be truly exceptional (<2% of years) and would require a highly favorable lunar altitude at sunset and Moon moving most rapidly near its orbital perigee, whereas most (85%) of the first visible crescents occur between one and 2+1/2 days after the actual lunar conjunction, 50% occur more than 1+3/4 days after conjunction, and 30% more than 2 days after conjunction.
 When the lunar altitude is exceptionally unfavorable and Moon is moving most slowly near its orbital apogee, which occurs in about 7.5% of years, the visible crescent of Tishrei is first seen more than 2+1/2 days after conjunction — but the crescent is essentially never first seen beyond 3 days after conjunction (unless weather conditions interfered with its visibility).

-The earliest new lunar crescent sightings from the records of the present era Israeli New Moon Society are always more than 24 hours after the actual lunar conjunction (at sea level, without optical aids).
+The earliest new lunar crescent sightings from the records of the present era Israeli New Moon Society (האגודה הישראלית לצפייה בירח החדש) are always more than 24 hours after the actual lunar conjunction (at sea level, without optical aids).
 Relative to the molad of Tishrei, which can be as much as 16 hours later than the actual conjunction in the present era, the earliest visible new lunar crescent should be at least 6 hours later than the molad moment.
 Therefore the 6-hour cutoff cited from the Talmud does fit the astronomy of the present era if the term molad is understood to refer to the molad arithmetic of the Traditional Hebrew Calendar.
 On the other hand, it would be very uncommon for the new crescent to be visible only 6 hours after the molad, and in the era of the Talmud the minimum elapsed time would have had to be at least 7+1/2 hours.

 The Earth-to-Moon distance at the lunar orbital perigee is quite variable.
 Lesser perigee distances are associated with faster lunar orbital motion and shorter elapsed times from conjunction to visible crescent.
 Likewise the Earth-to-Moon distance at the lunar orbital apogee is also quite variable.
 Greater apogee distances are associated with slower lunar orbital motion and longer elapsed times from conjunction to visible crescent.